Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 That was the HEAT’s private and thoroughly ironic name for a controlled spaceborne facility where the enemy had been able to prepare traps and environmental hazards and they were the *bane* of their training lives.
 Every step in a funhouse was potentially deadly, every corner a potential trap, and every meter of ground was going to be exhausting at the very least.

 “Below the facility is a loading tunnel connecting the landing pads to the shaft top station here.”
 He indicated it.
 “That shaft is how material is delivered to and from the nanofactory and lab in the moon’s core.
-It’s a straight drop into the main facility from there---That shaft is five thousand meters long, and Dark Eye itself is at the far end of it.
+It’s a straight drop into the main facility from there - That shaft is five thousand meters long, and Dark Eye itself is at the far end of it.
 Keeping your line of communication open will be vital.

 “Once you’ve reached the bottom o’ the shaft however, things are fairly straightforward,” he finished.
 “Fortify the first good position you find, set up your field jump array an’ secure the location for the techs, so we can effect control and claim that nanofac.”